 - Drafting a basic Separation Agreement that outlines the terms of your agreement

 If your legal matter is relatively straightforward, you can save thousands of dollars in legal fees by keeping legal services to a minimum.
-Let our attorneys help you file the necessary court and financial documents, work with you to negotiate and settle your differences and make a single court appearance to finalize your matter.
+Let our attorneys help you file the necessary court and financial documents, work with you to negotiate and settle your differences, and make a single court appearance to finalize your matter.

-Complex Divorce Litigation – Starting at $10,000
+Complex Divorce Litigation

 Complex divorce litigation includes any combination of the following:

 - Private investigations to support allegations of inappropriate parenting (documentation of alcoholism, drug use or unhealthy living conditions)

-- Extensive use of discovery tools including subpoenas, document requests, interrogatories and depositions
+- Extensive use of discovery tools, including subpoenas, document requests, interrogatories and depositions

 - Assistance with forensic accountants and other experts in searching for hidden assets in local, foreign, overseas or offshore bank accounts

-- Court hearings with motions seeking orders for your spouse to maintain a job diary documenting his or her efforts at seeking employment
+- Court hearings with motions seeking orders for your spouse to maintain a job diary, documenting his or her efforts to seek employment

 - Guardian ad litem investigations